-The 2018 Warwick Prize for Women in Translation longlist has been announced.
-Titles of genre interest include:
+The 2021 Warwick Prize for Women in Translation longlist has been announced.
+Titles and authors of genre interest include:

 Inaugurated in 2017, the annual prize goes to “the best eligible work of fiction, poetry, literary non-fiction, work of fiction for children or young adults, or graphic novel, written by a woman, translated into English by a translator (or translators) of any gender, and published by a UK or Irish publisher.
 The £1,000 prize is divided between the writer and her translator(s), with each contributor receiving an equal share.
 In cases where the writer is no longer living, the translator will receive all of the prize money.”

-The winning title will be honored at an event in the Warwick Arts Centre on November 13, 2018.
-The 2019 prize will open for entries in spring of 2019.
+The winning title will be honored at a ceremony on November 24, 2021.
 For more information, including the complete longlist, see the official announcement.

 While you are here, please take a moment to support Locus with a one-time or recurring donation.
 We rely on reader donations to keep the magazine and site going, and would like to keep the site paywall free, but WE NEED YOUR FINANCIAL SUPPORT to continue quality coverage of the science fiction and fantasy field.

 ©Locus Magazine.
 Copyrighted material may not be republished without permission of LSFF.